testcontainers/testcontainers-site/content/community-champions/sandra-parsick.md

 ## Q&A
 ### What were your first experiences with Testcontainers?
-Someone (I think Kevin) demonstrated Testcontainers on the unconference SoCraTes.
+Someone demonstrated Testcontainers on the unconference SoCraTes.
 After that, I tried it out in my project and I recognized it's made my dev life easier.

 ### What’s your favourite Testcontainers module?
 The database modules